arduino/app-bricks-py/src/arduino/app_bricks/cloud_asr/README.md

 - Pick between two different transcription services, either `CloudProvider.OPENAI_TRANSCRIBE` or `CloudProvider.GOOGLE_SPEECH`.
 - Control the microphone stream with different events such as `speech_start`, `partial_text`, `speech_stop`, `text`.
 - Set the language of the transcription with the use of language codes (e.g., `en`, `it`)
-- Configure silence timout or overall timout of the audio capture and transcription
+- Configure silence timeout or overall timeout of the audio capture and transcription

 ## Code Example and Usage